What is a Data Centre?

 Why is it important to be structured?

-Keeping a data centre structured may seem laborious and time consuming, but the fact remains, it can save you time in the future, it can be easier to maintain, and can save you money.
+Keeping a data centre structured and tidy may seem laborious and time consuming, but the fact remains, it can save you time in the future, it can be easier to maintain, and can save you money.
 There are three important factors of a data centre cabling solution to consider and they are as follows:

 Cable management for any computer network is very time consuming, but it is also very important.
 Data centre cabling management will make it easier to understand which part of the data servers are connected to each other.
 Computers and servers generate a lot of heat, and messy data centre cabling will obstruct how the heat is dissipated, causing the server to slow down and potentially shut down.